 In Fire Emblem 7, Serra has notoriously slow-building supports.
-The reason?
-Because many of the characters, including those she can support with - Erk being the prime example - canonically find her annoying, so it takes them a lot longer to warm to her, only seeing her Hidden Depths when they're able to go past the "annoying little girl" facade.
+This reflects the fact that many of the characters, including those she can support with - Erk being the prime example - canonically find her annoying, so it takes them a lot longer to warm to her, only seeing her Hidden Depths when they're able to go past the "annoying little girl" facade.

-Similarly, the following characters only have three support options each: Ninian, Rath, Merlinus, Hawkeye and Jaffar.
+Similarly, the following characters only have three support options each.
 Each one has good reasons for it:

 Ninian is quiet and asocial, feeling uncomfortable around the army due to her being different from them.
 She approaches Eliwood to thank him for saving her a year ago, Florina due to their common shyness, and Hawkeye approaches her.